hclimente/minimal-mistakes/_pages/code.md

 ### ⚔️ [spada](https://github.com/hclimente/spada)

 Evaluate the impact of alternative splicing on the proteome.
-We conducted an analysis (available [here](https://github.com/hclimente/smartas)) on the TCGA dataset.
+It was applied on the TCGA dataset in [Climente-González *et. al* (2017)](http://www.sciencedirect.com/science/article/pii/S221112471731104X?via%3Dihub); all the analyses are available [here](https://github.com/hclimente/smartas).

 ### 🍶 [gin](https://github.com/hclimente/gin) and 🍸 [martini](https://github.com/hclimente/martini)

-Leverage on biological networks to extract more information from GWAS. gin is a standalone tool; martini is an R interface.
+Leverage on biological networks to extract more information from GWAS. `gin` is a standalone tool; `martini` is an R interface with many helper tools.
 Under active development.

 ## Misc